Pierre Gorman Award

 Award funds have previously been used for a range of activities, including:

-- The development and delivery of a library-specific accessible customer service training program for library staff, called the Access Ambassadors Customer Service Program, developed in partnership with Arts Access Victoria.
+- A library-specific customer service training program, developed in partnership with Arts Access Victoria

 About Pierre Gorman